Patson Daka: Leicester City reveal jersey number for new signing ahead of Wolves clash

 In a recent interview, Leicester manager Brendan Rodgers explained he will look to maximise the output of his three strikers - Daka, Jamie Vardy, and Kelechi Iheanacho.

-Asked if he hoped to give Vardy significant breaks, Rodgers told Leicestershire Live: “Yeah, that was the whole reason for bringing Patson in.
+On whether he will give Vardy some break, Rodgers told Leicestershire Live: “Yeah, that was the whole reason for bringing Patson in.
 He is very similar to Jamie in his traits.
 He wants to run in off the back-line, and he’s a great finisher.

 “All of those players – Patson, Jamie, Kels – we’re going to need all of them.
 It’s a long season, hopefully, lots of games, and there’s not one of them who’s going to play in every single game.“You want to be able to maximise their talents, bring them on in games, start them in games.
 Bringing Patson in gives us that extra flexibility to do that.”